Obscurely/PetitionSigner/README.md

 ## About proxies

 The proxies are gathered from https://proxyscrape.com/free-proxy-list they are http proxies used with a 3000ms max timeout set.
+These proxies are slow because they are public and a lot o people just use them like this so if you want high speed you would want a paid service that can give you a fast proxy on demand, if you would get that and a request would take 1 second and 32 threads do it all togheter so there is 32 signs per second meaning 115200 per hours that would be insane, but also very expensive.

 ## About multi threading